Deskera/Developer-Documentation/docs/crm/activitiesapi.md

 | --- | --- |
 | ApiKeyAuth | |

+---

-### Get activity by Id
+### Get Activity by Id
-Get activity by Id
+Get Activity by Id.

 ##### Description:

-Get activity by Id
+- Allows you to retrieve activity detail by it's id.

 #### GET
 #### /v1/crm/activities/{id}